Svart Hona Chicken Breed Profile

 • Save

-Svart Honas would make a great addition to any homestead flock!
+Svart Honas make a great addition to any homestead flock!
 The hens are excellent layers, continuing to produce well into winter, and the cocks makes great flock protectors!
 Not to mention their completely black appearance is a real attention grabber and the fact that they are black on the inside too makes for an intriguing conversation starter.
 The earlier pioneers didn’t have access to such a rare breed, but as modern pioneers we can enjoy the variety and uniqueness that rare breeds add to the homestead!

 With that being said, make sure you are getting weekly tips on how to care for your homestead flock by signing up for our modern pioneer newsletter!
 You’ll get our ebook on Raising Chickens like a Pioneer plus lots of other helpful tips and resources!